The First World War was imperialistic war. Discuss.

 Introduction.

-The first world war was a global fight that took place from 1914 to 1918 between the triple Alliance and the triple Entente.
+First world war was a global fight, from 1914 to 1918 between the triple Alliance and the triple Entente.

 Note: Not all causes of WWI were imperialistic.
 Many of the long-term tensions originated from the imperial expansion.